sorear/september-ddb/README.md

-# Unbase/T (topounbase)
+# HUnbase (hierarchy of caches unbase)

 For the manifesto, see https://github.com/dnorman/unbase.

-topounbase is not an unbase by pedigree, but it ticks so many of the same boxes that I suspect it is cryptomorphic.
+hunbase is not an unbase by pedigree, but it ticks so many of the same boxes that I suspect it is cryptomorphic.

-topounbase (which needs a better name) is a distributed database which ignores much of the literature on distributed databases in favor of the literature on cache coherency protocols for shared-memory multiprocessors: a memory bank is a kind of database, and the memory controller people have been studying consistency under load for a long time.
+hunbase (which needs a better name) is a distributed database which ignores much of the literature on distributed databases in favor of the literature on cache coherency protocols for shared-memory multiprocessors: a memory bank is a kind of database, and the memory controller people have been studying consistency under load for a long time.

-topounbase can also be seen as a "NoSQL database" which treats XDCR and frontend caching as first-class citizens and gives them a sane consistency model.
+hunbase can also be seen as a "NoSQL database" which treats XDCR and frontend caching as first-class citizens and gives them a sane consistency model.

-topounbase achieves causal+ consistency without tracking dependency metadata or requiring all systems to see all updates.
+hunbase achieves causal+ consistency without tracking dependency metadata or requiring all systems to see all updates.
 As such it defies the assumptions and conclusions of [The Potential Dangers of Causal Consistency and an Explicit Solution](http://db.cs.berkeley.edu/papers/socc12-explicit.pdf).

 ## How it works

-topounbase describes the "universe" as a tree of "systems", each of which is a writeback cache to its parent system.
+hunbase describes the "universe" as a tree of "systems", each of which is a writeback cache to its parent system.

 The root system holds all data and receives all write traffic.
 This would be a problem, except that systems are allowed to themselves be (CP) distributed clusters.